stackbit-projects/commande-8f1c4/content/pages/index.md

 sections:
   - type: hero_section
     section_id: hero
-    title: We unleash the creative minds of the universe.
+    title: "Licensing made simple!!
+On a mission to\_ unleash the creative minds of the universe."
     content: >
       We streamline artist representation, so you can focus on that what you do best!